rowellx68/nhs-components/README.md

 ## Polymorphic Components

-A few components in this library are polymorphic, meaning they can accept a different component as a prop.
+A few components in this library are polymorphic, meaning they can accept a different component as a prop and render as that component.
 This is particularly useful when you want to use a custom component, say a `Link` component from a routing library, instead of the default `a` tag.

+This feature is was taken from [Mantine](https://github.com/mantinedev/mantine), have a look at their [polymorphic components documentation](https://mantine.dev/guides/polymorphic/) for more information.

 Here is an example of how you can use a custom `Link` component with the `Header.Logo` component: